Out of the Blue

 Then billowing smoke hid the scene.

-Later Hopper would say blowing himself up was one of the craziest things he had ever done and that it was weeks before he could hear again.
+Later Hopper would say blowing himself up was one of the craziest things he’d ever done and that it was weeks before he could hear again.
 At the moment, though, none of that mattered.
 He had been through the thunder, the light, and the heat, and he was still in one piece.